 – COPPER Base Plant Protection.
 Slugs/Snails HATE copper, sends a volt thro them.
 They will not crawl over.
 Cut PVC, enough room to place tape & bury some.
 Place around BASE of plant (You can cut down side to allow to open some to fit around stem).
 Press into ground, about inch or so.

 – 2 Liter Pest Control + MORE!
 It’s hard for most bugs or animals to get around, through, the plastic.
-Add Two Way Tape for extra protection!
+Add Two Way Tape (Or, Copper Tape!) for extra protection!
 Also, great for ORGANIC GARDENING!
 Upcycles trash!
 Collects water and directs it to where it’s needed.
 Easy watering.

 Either Cut and place around plant.
 Burying some.
 (Can tape back up to secure, but, dirt helps hold it in place.)